EciStg/order-placement/stock/README.md

 > for the money, in an estimated time frame.

-So while we support this use case to be compatible with older seller implementations and with the current version of PO Processor, we expect to deprecate it very soon.
+So while we support this use case to be compatible with older seller implementations and with the current version of PO Processor, we expect to deprecate it.
 We have added additional use cases to support time to delivery with an estimated cost for shipping.

 1. Sellers may respond with a name that is meaningful to the dealer